 Your plastic bag dispenser is ready to be hung!

 To use, fill your dispenser with plastic grocery bags from the top.
-Pull a bag from the bottom when you need one.
+Don’t worry about how to fold plastic bags for the dispenser.
+Just shove them in.
+Then pull a bag from the bottom when you need one.

 - Iron fabric.